 A volcano in Taipei erupted much more recently than was formerly believed, researchers at the Academia Sinica have found.

-The report said that Datun mountain (大屯山), on the northern tip of Taipei City, could devastate the metropolis if it were to erupt.
+The report said that Datunshan (大屯山), on the northern tip of Taipei City, could devastate the metropolis if it were to erupt.

-The researchers concluded that the last eruption of Datun occurred around 5,000 years ago, rather than the 200,000 years previously believed.
+The researchers concluded that the last eruption of Datunshan occurred about 5,000 years ago, rather than the 200,000 years previously believed.

 However, the risk for the Taipei region’s 6 million inhabitants is minimal as the volcano could become extinct in the near future, the study said.